 Presents the processes by which a company determines the cost of a product or service and the various internal reporting mechanisms to allow management to make proper business decisions.
-The development of the various components leading to an operating plan for a company are presented.
-Additionally, common business decisions faced by a company are reviewed.
+Job order, process costing and standard costing are reviewed for manufacturing companies as well as the applicability of job order costing to service organizations.
+The development of the operating plan and common business decisions dependent on a knowledge of the structure of company costs are covered.
+Additionally, the development and importance of the Statement of Cash Flows is reviewed.